Information about Region

 On this site:

 IST Austria is located in Klosterneuburg, a historic city northwest of Vienna.
-The campus is located in the middle of the beautiful landscape of the Vienna Woods, only 18 kilometers from Vienna’s city center.
+The campus is located in the middle of the beautiful Vienna Woods (Wienerwald), only 18 kilometers from Vienna’s city center.

 The city of Klosterneuburg is known for its high standard of living.
-It is situated between the Danube and the hilly landscape of the Vienna Woods with its vineyards, pastures and forests and thus offers an excellent environment.
+It is situated between the Danube and the hilly Vienna Woods’ landscape with vineyards, pastures and forests and thus offers an excellent living environment.
 The city provides all services in the fields of education, medicine, social affairs and culture at an exceptionally high level.

 Further information about Klosterneuburg.